If you need information on this website in a different format please email our Web team here.

 The Royal Academy of Music is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No 2) Accessibility Regulations 2018.

-This website is mostly compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, and work is in progress to make the site fully complaint.
+This website is now compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 Please note, our accessibility statement applies only to the Royal Academy of Music website under the domain https://ram.ac.uk (referred to as the 'The Academy website' for the remainder of this document).